- What personally identifiable information is collected from you through the website, how it is used, and with whom it may be shared;

-The Cayman Islands Data Protection Law, 2017 (“DPL”) came into effect in September 2019, as the Islands seek to align themselves with the European General Data Protection Regulations (GDPR).
+The Cayman Islands Data Protection Act, 2017 (“DPA”) came into effect in September 2019, as the Islands seek to align themselves with the European General Data Protection Regulations (GDPR).

-Individuals are entitled to have their personal data processed in accordance with the DPL.
-The key principles under the law and applied by Nova when processing your data are:
+Individuals are entitled to have their personal data processed in accordance with the DPA.
+The key principles under the act and applied by Nova when processing your data are:

 - Personal data shall be processed fairly.

-- Personal data shall be obtained only for one or more specified lawful purpose, and shall not be further processed in any manner incompatible with that purpose or those purposes.
+- Personal data shall be obtained only for one or more specified lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.

 - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are collected or processed.

 - Personal data shall be accurate and, where necessary, kept up to date.